-The two tables below were included by recommendation of HUD in the publication of their HOME-ARP allocation plan template.
-Table II includes data from the 2020 HUD Continuum of Care Homeless Assistance Programs Housing Inventory Count (HIC) and Point in Time Count (PIC) for Homeward.
-Both reports are attached with this submission and detail the estimated number of homeless persons sheltered or unsheltered and the number and availability of beds within the homeless services system.
-See attachments HIC 2020 and PIC 2020.
+The three tables below were included by recommendation of HUD in the publication of their HOME-ARP allocation plan template.
+Table II includes data from the 2020 HUD Continuum of Care Homeless Assistance Programs Housing Inventory Count (HIC) and Point in Time Count (PIT) for Homeward.
+These reports detail the estimated number of homeless persons sheltered or unsheltered and the number and availability of beds within the homeless services system.
+HUD Published HIC and PIT numbers are done on the County/CoC level.
+A request was made to the Institute for Community Alliances to extrapolate data for solely the City of Des Moines.